RULES AND POLICIES FOR PARTIES TO MEDIATION

 Los Angeles, CA 90020

-4. Costs and Fees.
-Center mediators are required to keep their mediation fee schedule and any associated policies up-to-date at all times with the Center.
-Parties will be provided mediator fee and policy schedules in advance of selecting their mediator.
+4. Fees and Costs.
+Center mediators are required to keep their mediation fee schedule and any associated policies up-to-date at all times.
+Mediator fees and policies along with a full profile of each mediator is accessible within the mediator fee and policy schedules page.

 a.
 Filing Costs.
-The $200 filing cost is paid directly to the Center and is non-refundable.
-Filing costs must be received with your Request to Mediate in order to begin the process.
+A $400 filing cost is paid directly to the Center and is non-refundable.
+The filing costs must be received with your Request to Mediate in order to begin the process.
+Please ensure that the other party to your dispute has agreed to mediate at the Center prior to submitting your request.
+In most cases the initiating party will pay the full filing cost.
+As a courtesy, we ask our mediators to reduce the deposit due from the filing party by $200 and increase the deposit due from the responding party by $200 to offset the filing party's advance payment of the filing cost.
 Fees to the mediator are separate and paid directly to the mediator as provided below.

 c.
 Initial Hourly Fees to Parties.
-Center mediators agree to a maximum collective fee to the parties of $150.00 per hour for the first 2 hours of hearing time.
-Parties commit to a minimum of 3 hours of hearing time.
-Hourly fees after the first 2 hours are at the rate provided in the mediator’s fee and policy schedule that will be provided to the parties prior to selecting the mediator.
-All mediator fees are paid directly to the mediator.
+Center mediators agree to a maximum collective fee to the parties of $200.00 per hour for the first 2 hours of mediation hearing time.
+Parties commit to a minimum of 3 hours of mediation hearing time, unless otherwise noted in the fee and policy schedule.
+Hourly fees after the first 2 hours are at the rate provided in the mediator’s fee and policy schedule All mediator fees are billed in advance by and paid directly to the mediator.

 d.
 Fee Deposit.
-Center mediators generally require a minimum deposit equal to 3 hours prior to scheduling the mediation.
-See the mediator fee schedule for actual requirements by visiting www.car.org/mediation/consumers/mediator-fees.
+Center mediators generally require a minimum deposit equal to 3 hours mediation hearing time prior to reserving the mediation date.
+See the mediator fee schedule for actual requirements.

 e.
 Cancellation/Continuance Fees.
 Mediators may charge cancellation/continuance fees as follows: if notice is received 4 calendar days or more prior to the scheduled mediation, $200 cancellation/continuance fee.
 If notice is received 3 calendar days or less prior to the scheduled mediation, $500 cancellation/continuance fee.
 Your mediator may apply cancellation/continuance fees to any deposit.